 Pujol – Pujol has about 20 tables in the restaurant as well as a row of bar seating for their taco omakase menu.
 There is actually a beautiful garden terrace but there are no tables there and is reserved for cocktail style events.
 What is nice though is that 2 walls were huge glass doors and it allows you to peek out into the terrace.
 The tables and chairs are pretty simple and is mainly made of wood.
 The most prominent feature of Pujol’s interior is this tree in the photo below.
 It’s near the entrance of the restaurant and gives a fantasy feel to the whole experience.
 The overall aesthetic was classy but simple.

 Quintonil – I apologize that I did not get a great photo of Quintonil’s interior as it was quite dark.
 There are only 8 tables in the restaurant along one rectangular space.
 Some of the table tops had marble and some table tops were wood.
 There’s a work station at the end of the station that doubles as a bar.
 The decor is very simplistic and didn’t feel that unique.
-Everything was clean and streamlined but we were hoping for something more inspiring especially since Mexico City is such a design hub.
+Everything was clean and streamlined but I was expecting something more inspiring especially since Mexico City is such a design hub.

 Pujol – At Pujol, you have the choice of their classic tasting menu or the taco omakase menu.
 The 6 course tasting menu allows you to choose 4 of your courses which is a neat because usually you don’t have a choice.
 It costs 1998 Pesos which is $102 USD.
 It’s definitely a steal compared to the top restaurants in New York and LA.
 The taco omakase menu is the same price and contains 11 courses along with drink pairings.
 It’s very unique and great for people who have had a lot of fancy meals and are looking for something different.